-State 3: largely inactive, Dwarf shrub dominated bog is found in a large swathe across the high moor from Margery Hill to Swains Greave and also between Lands clough and Stainery clough on the lower ground.
-Potentially active state 4 - cotton grass dominated bog, is found on the flat ground to the north west of Stainery clough and along the watershed.
-State 5: Modified but more diverse, non-heather dominated dry bog can be found in small areas.
+State 2: Bare peat was prevalent on the Bleaklow plateau in 2013 but has since undergone successive restoration treatments.
+To a large degree this is now stabilised but requires monitoring and may require re-application of lime seed and fertiliser allow long term recovery.
+State 3: largely inactive, dwarf shrub dominated dry bog is found in a large swathe across the moor from north to south and is the predominant habitat present.
+Potentially active state 4 - cotton grass dominated bog, is found to the south west on ground above the Westend valley and also in smaller isolated areas above Moseley Bank and Upper Small Clough.
+State 5: Modified but more diverse, non-heather dominated dry bog can be found mainly on the Bleaklow plateau inside the exclusion area.
 Sphagnum frequency is generally low, present in pools and gully edges.